This article introduces Orders Harmonization.

 You can continue to use amendment action to set actions based on certain conditions.
 However, if a subscription is suspended by Orders API, it cannot be resumed through the Subscribe and Amend APIs.
 See Limitations in Orders for Zuora Billing.

-No impact to any existing integration from Zuora to Netsuite.
+No impact on any existing integration from Zuora to Netsuite.

 If you use the Flexera connector and start using Orders APIs or Orders UI, then you need to change the integration to the Order Action object.